How Replication Works

 Veeam Backup & Replication performs VM replication in the following way:

-- When a new replication job session starts, Veeam Backup & Replication starts the Veeam Backup Manager process on the backup server.
-Veeam Backup Manager reads job settings from the configuration database and creates a list of VM tasks to process.
-For every disk of VMs added to the job, Veeam Backup & Replication creates a new task.
+- When a new replication job session starts, Veeam Backup & Replication reads job settings from the configuration database and creates a list of VMs to process.
+For every disk of a VM added to the job, Veeam Backup & Replication creates a new task.

-- The source Veeam Data Mover establishes a connection with the target Veeam Data Mover, and Veeam Data Mover on the backup repository.
+- The source proxy establishes a connection with the target proxy and backup repository.

-- Veeam Backup Manager queries information about VMs and virtualization hosts from the Veeam Broker Service.
+- Veeam Backup & Replication queries information about VMs and virtualization hosts from the vCenter Server.

 - If application-aware image processing is enabled for the job, Veeam Backup & Replication connects to VM guest OSes, deploys non-persistent runtime components or uses (if necessary, deploys) persistent agent components on VM guest OSes and performs in-guest processing tasks.